Budget album: Major labels enter the budget album market

 Other budget record labels were Somerset Records that became Alshire Records in 1963, Stereo Fidelity, Audio Spectrum, Peter Rabbit (children's records), Azteca, Score Records (a subsidiary of Aladdin Records), Custom, Diplomat Records (a product of the Synthetic Plastics Company who made Peter Pan Records), and Ambassador Records.

-In United Kingdom, the Woolworths Group jointly owned Embassy Records with Oriole Records, later part of CBS.
+In United Kingdom, the Woolworths jointly owned Embassy Records with Oriole Records, later part of CBS.

 The Music for Pleasure (MFP) label was founded in 1965 as a joint venture between EMI, which provided the source material, and the publisher Paul Hamlyn, which handled distribution in so-called non-traditional outlets, such as W.H.
 Smith, the booksellers.
 The MFP catalogue consisted of both original material and reissues of existing EMI recordings.

 In Venezuela (and arguably other Latin American countries)it was quite common to find these recordings in the Cassette format, which allowed for even cheaper and lower quantity of copies for each album issued.
 Usually rebranding from other budget label albums, were marketed under the Cim-Bra, Vallison, Co-Co, Allegro, Rotna, CM-Circulo Musical labels, and even other popular labels mostly marketing local artists issued budget albums as well, such as Suramericana del Disco, Yare, Promus, among others.